blakeembrey/blakeembrey.me/README.md

-# blakeembrey.me
+# Blake Embrey

-Simple placeholder page for GitHub pages.
+Simple landing page with other places to go.